senia1/Ball_Games/README.md

-# BallGamesWinFormsApp

-*Work with graphics, animation.
+<h1 align="center">BallGamesWinFormsApp</h1>

-The base project, which contains the basic functionality of basic graphics and animation, which can then be used in different types of applications.
+<h2 align="center">Hi there, this project is the base project, which contains functionality of <i>basic graphics and animation</i>, which can then be used in different types of applications</h2>

-The goal is to practice the topics of Inheritance and Polymorphism.
+<h3 align="center">The goal is to practice the topics of Inheritance and Polymorphism.</h3>

 _______________________________________________________________________
 Project 1 "BallGamesWinForms" implemented game logic: